Does Self-Therapy Work?

 The effectiveness of self-help therapy varies.
 In a review of 33 different studies, it was found that self-therapy and treatment do help with anxiety, and in another review of 34 different cases of depression, there were some benefits of self-directed therapy, mostly for those who learned cognitive-behavioral techniques.

 Data suggests those that use CBT for anxiety and depression do hold onto their progress, so it's an encouraging thing.

 Do We Just Get Rid Of Therapists Then?

 While self-therapy is great for a person, doing CBT with a therapist gives you more gains.
 Self-help treatment is usually done with limited help from a professional in some cases, but the addition of the therapist gives that extra boost.
-The added benefit of working with a therapist offers accountability, as well as consistent encouragement.
+The added benefit of working with a therapist offers accountability as well as consistent encouragement.
 A therapist can simply respond in a way to break down negative thought patterns that a self-help book or computer program cannot.
 Your treatment will likely be more standardized and regulated if you are working with a therapist versus working on your own.

 If you suffer from mild to moderate levels of both anxiety and depression, you are likely functioning pretty well, and you can do self-therapy to help with this.